Polluxs/kk/README.md

 ## ⚠️ WARNING: Go Generics Suck

-You might wonder why `Map` and `ParallelResult` are awkward package functions instead of nice chainable methods like everything else.
+You might wonder why `Mapped` and `ParallelResult` are awkward package functions instead of nice chainable methods like everything else.

 **Because Go generics are half-baked.**